day8/re-frame/README.md

 (println @ratom3)    ;; ==> "World"    ;; ratom3 is automatically updated too.
 ```

-So, in FRP terms, a `reaction` will produce a "stream" of values over time (it is a Signal), accessible via the `ratom` it returns.
+So, in FRP-ish terms, a `reaction` will produce a "stream" of values over time (it is a Signal), accessible via the `ratom` it returns.

 Okay, that was all important background information for what is to follow.
-Back to the diagram...
+Back to the diagram ...

-### The Components
+### Components

-Extending the diagram a bit, we introduce `components`:
+Extending the diagram, we introduce `components`:

 ```
 app-db  -->  components  -->  Hiccup
 ```

 When using Reagent, your primary job is to write one or more `components`.

 Think about `components` as `pure functions` - data in, Hiccup out.  `Hiccup` is
 ClojureScript data structures which represent DOM.
 Here's a trivial component: